emacs-eclim/emacs-eclim/CONTRIBUTING.md

 We use [Cask](https://github.com/cask/cask) to compile and test the project.
-Install all dependencies with `cask install` and use `cask exec make test` to run all tests with the apropriate development dependencies.
+Install all dependencies with `cask install` and use `cask exec ert-runner` to run all tests with the apropriate development dependencies.

+Before submitting a pull request, ensure that `cask exec make lint` does not report any errors.